Last Updated on July 25, 2021

 The Best Microchip Cat Flaps Reviewed In 2021

-The SureFlap microchip cat flap chip reader is very well compatible with all veterinary microchips used worldwide.
-In the absence of a chip, the device will work well with a high quality SureFlap RFID disc collar tag that can be purchased from the manufacturer.
-This eliminates the need for the microchip implantation if not already done previously.
-With this cat flap you will create a shelter environment for your cat.
+The flap easily recognizes your microchipped cat or small dog and opens for them.
+The chip reader is compatible with all veterinary microchips used worldwide.
+In the absence of a chip, the device will work well with a high-quality SureFlap RFID disc collar tag that can be purchased from the manufacturer which eliminates the need for microchip implantation.

 The SureFlap cat door works with a unique Curfew Mode timer which allows you to set time parameters and intervals in which to lock/unlock the catch.
-Also, it runs on four C cell type batteries which you need to buy separately and they are are estimated to last around 12 months of usage in the device.
-The best thing about this SureFlap cat flap lock that runs on batteries is that when in use it provides better access to your cats than others.
+Also, it runs on four C cell type batteries which last around 12 months.

 READ NEXT: Top rated rabbit hutch reviews